This page was updated on 14 January 2021. To view changes, please see page updates

 Training for carers, both foster and kinship, is a significant way we can provide support.
 Pre-service training is compulsory for all foster carer applicants.

-Kinship carers are not required to attend training, and may do so voluntarily.
+Kinship carers are not required to attend training, however, they are encouraged to attend foster carer training to enhance their knowledge and skills.
 This may partly explain the research that suggests some kinship carers feel they often receive less support than carers who are not related to the child (Thomson, 2016).

 Research further identifies that carers want training that is both practically oriented and nationally accredited, as this supports the professionalisation of foster care and is linked to increased payments and improved support (Osborn et al 2007).